shajiakhan/lab-docs/labs/networking/internetworking-basics-host-routing-virtualbox.md

 7. IMPORTANT - Configuration: Use a cloud-init script to set a password for your Ubuntu instance.

 ### Launch Linux instance; "machine-C" on network-2

+Use the below values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).

 1. Instance name: `machine-C`
 2. Source Image: `Ubuntu-16-04` (no volumes)